-Story map, including videos, graphics, and audio clips, for the PNW Research Station that highlights some of the concerns of southeastern Alaskan communities and Native Alaskans regarding the supply of, and access to, wood products for cultural use.
+Story map, with videos, graphics, and audio clips, for the PNW Research Station that highlights some of the concerns of southeastern Alaskan communities and Native Alaskans regarding the supply of, and access to, wood products for cultural use.
+(May 2021)

 Selected Additional Work

 Timing it right: Maximizing range management effectiveness with PhenoMap.
 Connected Science, February 2021.
 Wrote and collaborated on designs for the a new, recurring series to highlight collaborative research in the Forest Service.

 Conducting field research during a pandemic (web feature on U.S. Forest Service national site).
 November 2020.

 Going the distance: Barred owls force spotted owls to travel farther to breed (web feature).
 Dec 2019.

 2018 Science Highlights Report of the Pacific Northwest Research Station (report).
 Sept 2019.
 Co-authored the annual station report.

 Understanding and Preparing for Fire (web feature).
 Oct 2018.
 Story map, including original digital illustrations and accompanying infographics (links to infographics in following section).